-enHance Membership Application Attention: Robbie Wilbur Mississippi DEQ P. O. Box 2261 Jackson, MS 39225
+enHance Membership Application Attention: Khairy Abu-Salah P. O. Box 2261 Jackson, MS 39225 or contact at kabusalah@mdeq.ms.gov.

-For additional information contact Robbie Wilbur at: 601-961-5277.
+For additional information contact Khairy Abu-Salah at: 601-961-5284

 PLEASE NOTE:

 - All applicants in the program must agree to share project information for the MDEQ website, newsletter articles, or other venues. - Upon acceptance, members must agree to submit an annual report by July 31 for each year of membership. - Information submitted to MDEQ is available for public review.
 Any exceptions to this must be requested in writing at the time of the submission.
 The request must describe the information to be treated as confidential and why the information qualifies for confidential treatment.
 The request must allow disclosure of the confidential information to authorized department employees and/or the United States EPA.